intel/pepc/docs/misc-tsc-amperf.md

 latter assumes that TSC frequency approximates the base frequency.

 The calculation works as follows:
-- ΔAPERF / ΔMPERF provides the ratio of actual frequency to base frequency during C0 state.
+- ΔAPERF / ΔMPERF provides the ratio of actual frequency to base frequency during the C0 state.
-- Multiplying this ratio by the base frequency yields the average CPU frequency while in C0 state
+- Multiplying this ratio by the base frequency yields the average CPU frequency while in the C0 state.

 #### Base vs Guaranteed Frequency